 The trustee had the opportunity to nominate a designated beneficiary for land held by the trust as at midnight, 16 October 2019 (pre-existing land).
-If a designated beneficiary was nominated the land would be assessed at the general rates of land tax
+If a designated beneficiary was nominated, the land owned by the trust as at midnight, 16 October 2019 would be assessed at the general rates of land tax.